francouee/2024_amadeus_technical_exercise/docs/jupyter_book/intro.md

 The goal of the exercise is to **build** a **model** able to **predict** the **probability** of **winning an auction** based on historical bids with:
 * $X$ = Features describing the item to bid on
 * bid = The price paid for the item (denoted $s$ in the following)
-* auctions = The price winning the auction
+* auctions = The minimum price needed to win the auction
-* wins = The earnings of a winning the auction
+* wins = The earning of related to the auctioned item

 Before answering the questions, I place **set some context** around the **global problem** we want to solve : **benefits optimization when participating in auctions**.